This page is in progress -

 <button id="userLogIn">Log In</button>

-In order to be accessible, they should all be labeled the same.
+In order to be accessible, components with the same functionality should all be labeled the same.

 Websites and applications can get complex pretty quickly with a large amount of text to track.
 Here are some tools to help manage the copywriting system-wide: